John 1.15, 19-28.

 John was divinely granted Elijah’s spirit, power, and commission.
 Clear-cut enough for you?

 Remember, John is human, and not infallible.
 You want infallible, you listen to Jesus.
-The Elijah prophecy was fulfilled by John.
+Elijah’s second coming was fulfilled by John.

 And regardless of the claims of